Fast and affordable security assistance for ransomware infections

 Would you like to know more?
 Download our ransomeware white paper here.

-Due to the slippery “malvertising” aspect of CryptoWall and its continually evolving form (funded by successful ransoms), stopping it requires more than just an antivirus and firewall solution.
+Due to the slippery “malvertising” aspect and its continually evolving form (funded by successful ransoms), stopping it requires more than just an antivirus and firewall solution.
 Limiting administrative rights for user PCs, applying DNS filters, implementing strict browser settings, and employing constantly updated behavioral anti-spyware can help.
 But these are complicated measures that most business owners don’t have the time or ability to keep up with.
-Only nonstop vigilance can properly address the CryptoWall threat -- and that kind of 24/7 service is what an IT professional like CMIT Solutions of Northern Virginia specializes in.
+Only nonstop vigilance can properly address the threat -- and that kind of 24/7 service is what an IT professional like CMIT Solutions of Northern Virginia specializes in.

 Today, most software updates -- whether for your mobile devices, desktop, laptop, server, or network gear -- include security improvements intended to address discovered flaws.
 You can help reduce the exposure of your devices, systems, and network by installing updates as soon as they become available.

-Although CryptoWall can be found in Flash-based “malvertising,” it can still arrive in email, so email security is still paramount.
+Ransomware often arrives in email, so email security is still paramount.
 Never open attachments you aren’t expecting -- even if they appear to come from legitimate-looking email accounts.

 Today, most email services come with a basic spam management capability to help manage obvious spam.
 But dedicated, business-class email security/spam filtering solutions offer more advanced protection through improved feature sets for spam detection and handling, and also can prevent spam and attached malware or links from ever entering your email system and IT infrastructure.
 If it stays out, it can’t infect your network and encrypt your vital business data.